awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 You have a limit on the number of VPCs and subnets you can create in your account\.
 For more information, see [Amazon VPC Limits](amazon-vpc-limits.md)\.

-### Local Zones<a name="local-zone"></a>
+## Extending your VPC Resources to in AWS Local Zones<a name="local-zone"></a>

- Local Zones allow you to seamlessly connect to the full range of services in the AWS Region such as Amazon Simple Storage Service and Amazon DynamoDB through the same APIs and tool sets\.
+AWS Local Zones allow you to seamlessly connect to the full range of services in the AWS Region such as Amazon Simple Storage Service and Amazon DynamoDB through the same APIs and tool sets\.
 You can extend your VPC Region by creating a new subnet that has a Local Zone assignment\.
 When you create a subnet in a Local Zone, the VPC is also extended to that Local Zone\.

 The following rules apply to Local Zones:
 + The Local Zone subnets follow the same routing rules, including route tables, security groups, Network ACLs as Availability Zone subnet\.